cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 So, I was familiar with this kind of problem and just need a few weeks of preparation to revive my dormant skills.
 Still, I solved around 30 problems before applying for a job.
 If you're not familiar with these kinds of problems, you probably need at least one month to prepare yourself.
-Start with easy problems and then move to problems of medium complexity (I suggest skipping hard problems unless your applying to [FANG companies](https://en.wikipedia.org/wiki/Big_Tech)).
+Start with easy problems and then move to problems of medium complexity (I suggest skipping hard problems unless you're applying to [FANG companies](https://en.wikipedia.org/wiki/Big_Tech)).

 > **Q:** Do I need to pay for a particular course to prepare for the coding interview?<br>
 > **A:** No, you don't need to pay for any course because there are plenty of free and good resources available online, and you just need to know which ones are the best.